tolis-e/jQuery-Mobile-Progress-Bar-with-Percentage/jQuery-Mobile-Progress-Bar-with-Percentage/README.md

 	Step 3
 	-------
 	Use the following snippet to configure and build the progress bar.
-Note that it is not mandatory to set the options.
+It is not mandatory to set the options.
 The TolitoProgressBar constructor expects to receive as an argument the element id of the div tag created in Step 2.

 	TolitoProgressBar('progressbar')
 		.setOuterTheme('b')